ReCommenXer/BFTest/README.md

                                         end

-                                    until not _G.AutoFarmFruit or not v.Parent or v.Humanoid.Health <= 0
+                                    until not AutoFarmFruit or not v.Parent or v.Humanoid.Health <= 0
                                 end
                             end
                         end